 - If you want to abandon all changes you made to the Slide Background, click the Reset Background button.
 Note that this button will be grayed out unless you make some changes to the Slide Background.

 - You will also find this option within the Background Styles gallery with a different name, Reset Slide Background (highlighted in red within Figure 6).
-To access the Background Styles gallery, refer to our Slide Background Styles in PowerPoint 2013 for Windows tutorial.
+To learn how to access the Background Styles gallery, refer to our Slide Background Styles in PowerPoint 2016 for Mac tutorial.

 Figure 6: Reset Slide Background option within the Background Styles gallery